se-edu/learningresources/contents/data/sql/SQL.md

 #### 1. `FROM Students`

 This clause means that we use the `Students` table as the data source for our query.
-The <tooltip content="See 5.
-SELECT ... below">result-set</tooltip> still looks the same as the original `Students` table (Table 1).
+The <tooltip content="See <code>5.
+SELECT ... </code> below">result-set</tooltip> still looks the same as the original `Students` table (Table 1).

 #### 2. `WHERE Course LIKE 'CS%'`

 This is a conditional clause. `LIKE` is a SQL keyword that is used for pattern matching.
 The `%` means any string of any length.

 So, in this clause, we are filtering the `Student` table rows such that the row's `Course` has a prefix `CS`.
-So entries 2 and 6 are removed from consideration.
+Thus, entries 2 and 6 are removed from consideration.
 Now, our result-set looks like this:

 | ID | Name  | Course |
 | -- | ----- | ------ |